Symplectic submanifolds in dimension $6$ from hyperelliptic Lefschetz fibrations: Introduction

 The aim of this paper is to investigate how many connected symplectic submanifolds of codimension $2$, up to some equivalence relation, represent a fixed homology class.
 This problem is motivated by a well-known fact in complex geometry (\cite[Section 1]{FS}, \cite[Remark 2]{Totaro}): for a simply connected compact K\"{a}hler manifold $X$, its complex hypersurfaces representing a fixed homology class $\alpha \in H_{2n-2}(X; \Z)$ are unique up to smooth isotopy, especially up to diffeomorphism.
 Indeed, the cohomology class $\mathrm{PD}(\alpha) \in H^{2}(X; \Z)$ Poincar\'e dual to $\alpha$ can be realized as the first Chern class of a unique holomorphic line bundle $L_{\alpha}$ over $X$, if exists, and smooth complex hypersurfaces representing $\alpha$ correspond to transverse holomorphic sections of $L_{\alpha}$.
 Such sections form a connected subspace in the projective space $\mathbb{P}(H^0(X, L_{\alpha}))$, so one can find a smooth isotopy between two given hypersurfaces in question.
 Note that when $X$ is a complex surface, the adjunction formula completely determines the topology of complex curves representing $\alpha$; hence, it is interesting to ask about smooth isotopy classes rather than just diffeomorphism classes in this dimension.

 In symplectic geometry, finiteness of symplectic representatives has been studied particularly in dimension $4$.
-The affirmative answer to the symplectic Thom conjecture by Ozsv\'ath and Szab\'{o} \cite{OzSz_thom} restricts the diffeomorphism types of symplectic submanifolds in symplectic $4$-manifolds, which makes it interesting to consider the problem on representatives up to smooth isotopy as in the complex case.
+The adjunction formula restricts the diffeomorphism types of symplectic submanifolds in symplectic $4$-manifolds, which makes it interesting to consider the problem on representatives up to smooth isotopy as in the complex case.
 One of the celebrated results in this direction is Fintushel and Stern's construction \cite{FS} of an infinite family of homologous but smoothly non-isotopic symplectic surfaces in a simply connected $4$-manifold: see also \cite{Smith01}, \cite{EtPa04}, \cite{Vid}, \cite{EtPa05}, \cite{EtPa06}, \cite{PaPoVi}, \cite{HaPa}, \cite{EtPa08}.

 In higher dimensions, Auroux \cite{Aur} showed that for a given integral symplectic manifold $(M, \omega)$, symplectic submanifolds of $(M,k\omega)$ derived from Donaldson's construction \cite{Do} are unique up to symplectic isotopy for a sufficiently large $k>0$.
-As for non-uniqueness, aforementioned results in $4$-dimension yield smoothly non-isotopic homologous symplectic submanifolds in higher dimensions.
+As for non-uniqueness, the aforementioned results in $4$-dimension yield smoothly non-isotopic homologous symplectic submanifolds in higher dimensions.
 Indeed, take an infinite family $\{\Sigma_n\}_{n\in \Z_{>0}}$ of smoothly non-isotopic symplectic surfaces in a $4$-dimensional symplectic manifold $(X_1,\omega_1)$ which represent the same homology class and, for example, can be distinguished by the fundamental group of their complements (see \cite{EtPa08} and \cite{PaPoVi} for such an example).
-Then, in the product of $(X_1, \omega_1)$ and an arbitrary symplectic manifold $(X_2, \omega_2)$, the family $\{\Sigma_n \times X_2\}_{n \in \Z_{>0}}$ provides the desired one.
+Then, in the Cartesian product of $(X_1, \omega_1)$ and an arbitrary symplectic manifold $(X_2, \omega_2)$, the family $\{\Sigma_n \times X_2\}_{n \in \Z_{>0}}$ provides the desired one.

 This turns the problem of symplectic representatives in higher dimensions more interesting up to diffeomorphism or even up to homotopy equivalence than up to smooth isotopy.
 For some special cases, diffeomorphism types of representatives are known to be unique (see Appendix \ref{appendix}).
 Our main result shows that, in general, the finiteness of homotopy equivalence classes of symplectic representatives fails in dimension $6$.